Pet waste washes into storm drains, polluting our rivers, lakes, and drinking water sources. Scoop, bag and can the poop!

 While walking your dog, you should always be prepared to “scoop the poop.”
-This means keeping your dog on a leash and carrying a bag or paper cup to clean up after your pet.
+This means keeping your dog on a leash and carrying a bag to clean up after your pet.
 Dispose of the waste in the household trash after securely wrapping it.

 Top 5 Reasons to Pick Up After Your Pet

 To Protect Our Water: Pet waste left on the ground gets washed by rain into drains and ditches that flow into our local waterways.
 This water is not treated.
 All the bacteria, viruses, and parasitic worms in the waste get into our water.
 The same water we swim in, fish from, and drink.